CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: as a Star-Formation Rate Indicator

-In order to quantify the higher scatter we fit the scatter of the $\Pab$ to UV SFR ratio in 6 bins of stellar mass for the \Pab\ detections and the survival analysis draws of the non-detections.
+We fit the scatter of the \Pab\ to UV SFR ratio in 6 bins of stellar mass for the \Pab\ detections and the survival analysis draws of the non-detections.
 We resample the measurements and the survival analysis draws 200 times and calculate the standard deviation of the distribution of SFR ratios measured from the resampled points in each bin.
-We then fit the standard deviations of SFR ratios across the six bins and find a best-fit slope of $m = -0.055 \pm 0.025$ (left panel) and $m = -0.69 \pm 0.22$ (right panel), indicating higher scatter at lower stellar mass with $\approx 2.2\sigma$ and $\approx 3.1\sigma$ significance, respectively.
-The marginal significance in the left panel is likely due to issues in the measurement of the UV SFRs in the high attenuation sources.
+We then fit the standard deviations of SFR ratios across the six bins and find a best-fit slope of $m = -0.063 \pm 0.039$ (left panel) and $m = -0.151 \pm 0.048$ (right panel), indicating higher scatter at lower stellar mass with $\approx 1.6\sigma$ and $\approx3.1\sigma$ significance, respectively.

-The survival analysis shows that our observations are likely to include a large undetected population of low-\Pab/UV galaxies with a distribution (especially for galaxies with less UV attenuation) that is broadly consistent with previous work (cf. Figure 4 of \citealt{weis12}).
-The scatter of the \Pab/UV SFR ratio increases at lower stellar mass, consistent with burstier star formation in low-mass ($M_\star < 10^8 M_\odot$) galaxies.